Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 * **Intelligent Fusion:** It doesn't just *see* objects (YOLOv8), it understands the *context* and *vibe* (CLIP), smartly combining both for better scene identification.
 * **Rich Narratives, Not Just Labels:** Forget simple tags.
 Vision Scout crafts detailed, human-like descriptions that tell the story of the scene.
 * **Spatial Smarts:** It figures out where things are in relation to each other, identifying functional zones like 'dining areas' or 'workspaces'.
+* **From Snapshots to Stories Over Time**: Beyond single images, Vision Scout now handles videos, tracking objects and analyzing scene evolution across frames.
+Whether it’s people moving through a plaza or traffic flowing at an intersection, Vision Scout connects the dots over time, not just space.

 ---